GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 [View the Tech Alert](https://communication.ga.gov.au/link/id/zzzz67ef677b62d6b850Pzzzz6567c8b713b5b826/page.html)

-## 3 Apr 2025: URGENT: DEA Sandbox will be offline from 4pm Friday 4 April 2025 until further notice
+## 3 Apr 2025: URGENT: DEA Sandbox will be offline from 4pm Friday 4 April 2025 until further notice (Resolved)

 Digital Earth Australia (DEA) is conducting a review of the DEA Sandbox to address ongoing technical issues.
 The DEA Sandbox will be offline from **4pm AEDT Friday 4 April 2025**.
 Users will not be able to access the DEA Sandbox environment while the review takes place.